 Butter, to taste

-- In a medium saucepan, bring 2 cups water, 3 tablespoons sugar, salt and oil to a boil.
+- In a medium saucepan, bring 2 cups water, 3 tablespoons sugar, salt and oil or butter to a boil.
 Remove from heat and allow to cool (110F to 115F degrees).

-- Meanwhile, dissolve yeast in remaining 1 tablespoon sugar and 1/2 cup warm water (110 to 115F degrees).
+- Meanwhile, dissolve yeast and remaining 1 tablespoon sugar in 1/2 cup warm water (110 to 115F degrees).
 Stir well, set aside and allow yeast to “foam” for 5 to 10 minutes.

 - Place flour in a large mixing bowl.
-Add the yeast mixture and stir and knead until smooth dough forms (about 10 minutes).
+Add cooled water-sugar-oil mixture and yeast-sugar-water mixtures then stir and knead until smooth dough forms (about 10 minutes).
 Cover, allow to sit in a warm place and let rise until doubled in size.

 - Punch dough down.
 On lightly floured surface, roll dough into a sheet about 1/2 inch thick.
 With knife or pizza cutter, cut into 1 inch pieces.
 Roll and pinch these pieces into balls